-For the second sidewall, you'll need to overlap a panel.
+If you have toggles or ties, you'll need to overlap a panel when hanging the second sidewall.
 Remember to note which side the ties or toggles are on, so you'll hang the second sidewall so that you can tie the ties together.
 If you mess up, it's no big thing; you'll just have to re-do the overlap so that what was inside is now outside, and vice versa.
+Proceed counterclockwise inside the tent, hanging the hooks off the D-rings next to the spokes.

-If your sidewalls have zippers, the first sidewall starts right in the middle of the flat area that marks your door.
-(The first panel is actually a half-panel).
-Proceed counterclockwise inside the tent, hanging the hooks off the spokes.
-Then connect the sidewalls to the canopy at the intermediate points between the spokes.
+If your sidewalls have zippers, the first sidewall starts at the point where the guy lines come down at the door area.
+Proceed counterclockwise inside the tent, hanging the hooks off the D-rings next to the spokes.
 Hang the second sidewall, bearing in mind that there is no overlap.

 Now stake down the bottom of the sidewalls with the shorter (12") stakes, remembering that the pavilion is designed to flare slightly outward at the base.
 For neatness, close the doors of the pavilion before you start staking.
 Each stake should be one foot further outward from where it would be if the sidewall were hanging straight down.
 This feature helps keep the pavilion stable in winds, which is why it was so common on period tents.
+The stakes should also be angled somewhat outward, so the tent sides won't ride up on the stakes and create a gap between fabric and ground.